Pece17/LinuxServerManagement/README.md

 # 19. Installing Visual Studio Code on ```bustergraafinen```

-Navigate to address https://snapcraft.io/install/code/ubuntu to view the instructions for installing Visual Studio Code on ```bustergraafinen```
+Go to address https://snapcraft.io/install/code/ubuntu to view the instructions for installing Visual Studio Code on ```bustergraafinen```

 Open ```bustergraafinen``` terminal and update the package lists